In Brief

 The ArchIE method also led to another starling find, that “the archaic ancestry in Yoruba is best explained by admixture with an archaic ghost population more than the possibility of Neanderthal ancestry from back-migration or from admixture with an extant modern human population.”

-There is also the mysterious and extremely rare AOO Haplo-type first discovered in an African-American man in South Carolina in 2013.
-It has since been found in 11 males in a tiny village in western Cameroon.
-(See Cameroon Research Project, 2017)
+Homo iwoelerueensisIn 2013, a mysterious and extremely rare AOO Haplo-type was discovered in an African-American man in South Carolina (Subspecieist.com 2020).
+The same Haplo-type was discovered when 11 men in a tiny village in western Cameroon were swabbed.
+(See Cameroon Research Project, 2017).

 East Asians have roughly 5% Denisovan DNA.
 According to ScienceMag.org: “Denisovans interbred with H. sapiens… present-day human genetic makeup reflects that varied background, as in modern Melanesian populations… 4 to 6% [of DNA is] derived from Denisovans.”

-Additionally, many Asians and Melanesians likely have Homo Erectus DNA.
+Additionally, many Asians and Melanesians have traces of Homo Erectus DNA.
 According to Phys.org 2019, Erectus lived on in southeast Asia “as recently as 40,000 years ago… coexist[ing] with Homo sapiens.”
+Chris Stringer has often stated in lectures, that he believes Homo erectus survived “in Java” til 70kya.
+Sarah Tishkoff of the Univ. of Penn, in a 2013 lecture: “This species [Homo erectus] was very successful lasting to as recently as 25kya…”

 Chinese Palaeoanthropologists suggest this introgression could explain Asians’ “facial flatness” (Paleoanthropology.net).
 The discovery of the Dali skull in China’s Shanxi province has led many paleontologists to conclude [that] “Homo erectus must have shared DNA with Homo sapiens” (NewsWeek 2017).